Dyrcona/gitdemo/README.md

 You will need [Git](https://git-scm.com/), obviously.

 An account with [GitHub](https://github.com/) will help, but is not essential.
-If you don't have one, you can [signup here](https://github.com/signup?ref_cta=Sign+up&ref_page=%2F&source=header-home).
+If you don't have one, you can [sign up here](https://github.com/signup?ref_cta=Sign+up&ref_page=%2F&source=header-home).

 The command line examples in this demo were performed on GNU/Linux,